andrewcooke/choochoo/docs/nearby.md

 #### Constants

-The pipline task reads parameters from a JSON encoded "constant" that can be modified by the user.
+The pipeline task reads parameters from a JSON encoded "constant" that can be modified by the user.
 In the default configuration this is called `Nearby.Bike`.